10 Bad Indoor Sauna Mistakes to Avoid

 Credentials are Important - Here is the Sauna-Guru's Bio ...

 Our company founder, born in Finland and raised in Canada, is a sauna industry founder in Canada and the U.S.A.
 His companies, including

 , have been manufacturing and selling high-quality saunas to sauna enthusiasts around the world.
-At last count, over 65,000 saunas have been built.
+At last count, over 65,000 saunas have been built by our customers.

 Pertti Olavi Jalasjaa is the author of the best-seller book,

 "The Art of Sauna Building", now an acclaimed guide used by an estimated 65,000 sauna builders.
-He is passionate about the health benefits of the Finnish sauna and its importance as we need to counter the toxic substances we constantly ingest.
+He is passionate about the health benefits of the Finnish sauna and its importance to our bodies as we need to counter the toxic substances we ingest daily.

 As the "Sauna-Guru", Pertti is on a personal quest to counteract the bad data on the internet by using his vast sauna knowledge to tell the truth about saunas in general and especially the Finnish sauna.
 He expects to write hundreds more for the internet in the next few years.

 Home Saunas Since 1974 is: Home Sauna Page.